Main Campus: Modular C, 166

 Meet Our Staff:

 The Office of Student Counseling & Wellness Services staff includes licensed clinicians as well as a case manager.
-Our licensed staff represent a variety of mental health disciplines to include a Psychologist, Social Worker and multiple Licensed Professional Counselors.
-Our staff also includes graduate student interns who are in the process of obtaining their degree in social work or counseling.
-For more information related to our Internship Program, please click on the link provided here, Internship Program.
+Our licensed staff represent a variety of mental health disciplines to include a Psychologist and multiple Licensed Professional Counselors.
+Our staff also includes graduate student interns who are in the process of obtaining their degrees in counseling and psychology.
+For more information related to our Practicum & Internship Program, please click on the link provided here, Practicum & Internship Program.

-- In my high school yearbook, people described me as kind, imaginative, and respectful.
+- Fun Facts: I sing to my dog, everyday.
+I love journaling.
+In my high school yearbook, people described me as kind, imaginative, and respectful.